Earthquake Insurance

 Also, depending on which state you live in, you might have to forget about choosing between the standard $500 and $1,000 deductible seen on typical insurance policies.

-Your options may come down to somewhere between 10% and 20% of the value of the home.
+Your options may come down to somewhere between 5 and 25 percent of the value of the home.
 In more earthquake-prone areas, the deductible will be higher.
+Obviously this can get very expensive in a hurry.

 If your home is destroyed by an earthquake, you will pay less out-of-pocket for repairs with a lower deductible in place.

-Conversely, if you have a hefty deductible tied to your policy, you may actually have to pay for all the damages yourself before the earthquake insurance even kicks in.
+Conversely, if you have a high deductible tied to your policy, you may actually have to pay for all the damages yourself before the earthquake insurance even kicks in.
+The upside is that you’ll pay a lot less monthly.

-Again, this depends on where you live and what deductible you choose.
-There are slight variances in the premium based on the construction of your home and its age, and its proximity to a fault.
+Again, the cost of earthquake insurance depends on where you live and what deductible you choose.
+There are slight variances in the premium based on the construction of your home and its age, how much it’s insured for, if it’s one story or more, foundation type, and its proximity to a fault.

 Wood frame homes are actually less expensive to insure than brick, as they tend to stand up a little better to an earthquake (assuming it’s not a massive one).
 The reverse is true on a typical homeowners insurance policy.